Electrical and Computer Engineering

 ECE 442.
 Power Systems.
 3 credits, 3 contact hours (3;0;0).

-Prerequisite: ECE 341.
+Prerequisites: ECE 341 or ECE 342.
 Introduction to power plants and power networks.
 Topics include transmission line parameters, system modeling, economic operations of power systems, load flow studies, short circuit analysis, and power system stability.

 ECE 443.
 Renewable Energy Systems.
 3 credits, 3 contact hours (3;0;0).

 Prerequisites: ECE 231 and ECE 271.
 This course presents the various sources of renewable energy including wind, solar, and biomass as potential sources of energy and investigates the contribution they can make to the energy profile of the nation.
 The technology used to harness these resources will be presented.
 Discussions of economic,environment, and social policies are integral components of the course.

 ECE 449.
 Power Systems Laboratory.
 2 credits, 4 contact hours (0;4;0).

 ECE 451.
 Advanced Computer Architecture.
 3 credits, 3 contact hours (3;0;0).

-Prerequisites: ECE 353.
-Focues on dvanced concepts in computer systems design, and the interaction between hardware and software components at various levels (i.e., hardware/_software codesign).
-Introduces common performance measures used by hardware and software designers to facilitate comparative analysis.
-Main topics are: advanced pipelining, good instruction sets, CISC and RISC microprocessors, introduction to parallel computing, and a brief historical survey of computer designs.
+Prerequisite: ECE 353.
+This course focuses on advanced concepts in computer systems design, and the interaction between hardware and software components at various levels (i.e., hardware/software codesign).
+It introduces common performance measures and tradeoffs used by hardware and software designers to facilitate comparative analysis.
+The main topics are power wall and memory wall technology challenges, pipelining, multicore architecture, advanced memory technologies with an emphasis on non-volatile memories, introduction to parallel computing, domain-specific architectures (i.e., FPGA, ASIC), and an introduction to analog and digital in-memory computing.

 ECE 452.
 High Performance Computer Architecture.
 3 credits, 3 contact hours (3;0;0).